bgp59/linux-stats-victoriametrics-importer/README.md

 ##### Active Processes/Threads

 In addition to the change only approach, process/thread metrics use the concept of active process to further reduce the number of metrics.
-PIDs/TIDs are classified into active/inactive based upon whether they used and CPU since the previous scan.
+PIDs/TIDs are classified into active/inactive based upon whether they used any CPU since the previous scan.
 Inactive processes/threads are ignored for partial cycles.